Virginia AG Mark Herring plans to run for reelection, scraps bid for governor

 RICHMOND, Va.
-(AP/WAVY) — Virginia Attorney General Mark Herring is running for reelection, forgoing a gubernatorial bid he’d previously announced.
+(AP/WAVY) — Virginia Attorney General Mark Herring is running for reelection in 2021, forgoing a gubernatorial bid he’d previously announced.

 Herring, a Democrat, declined to comment through a spokesman.
 But he called elected officials Wednesday and told him of his plans.